Congressional District # 07

 Since fall 2000, Xcel Energy has been implementing an interim cleanup action which removes (pumps out) coal tar from the groundwater beneath its property, separates it from the water, and allows it to be transported offsite for proper disposal.
 In May 2002, Xcel Energy implemented a second interim response to eliminate a coal tar seep in Kreher Park.

-In November 2008, EPA presented the site to EPA's National Remedy Review Board because, based on information in the FS Report, the estimated cost of the cleanup was expected to exceed $25 million.
-Following completion of the National Remedy Review Board process, in June 2009 EPA issued a proposed cleanup plan for public review and comment.
+In November 2008, EPA presented the site to the EPA National Remedy Review Board because, based on information in the FS Report, the estimated cost of the cleanup was expected to exceed $25 million.
+Following completion of the Remedy Review Board process, in June 2009 EPA issued a proposed cleanup plan for public review and comment.
 EPA held a public hearing regarding the proposed cleanup plan on June 29, 2009.
 After considering all public comments, EPA issued a record of decision (ROD) on September 30, 2010, documenting the selected cleanup plan for the site.
-The Wisconsin Department of Natural Resources concurred with the ROD.

-The selected remedy specified in the ROD will serve as the final cleanup action for the site and is estimated to cost between $83-$97 million.
-The selected remedy consists of the following key components:
+The selected remedy specified in the ROD, estimated to cost between $83-$97 million, will serve as the final cleanup action for the site, and consists of the following key components:

 • removal and treatment or off-site disposal of contaminated soil, groundwater and sediment, including all NAPL;